 The home also features a number of corner cupboards and corner fireplaces, and people who live in older homes, those interested in restoring older buildings, students of architecture, history buffs, and those simply curious about older structures tend to sign up for these tours.
 Registration is required.
 Call (610) 584-5104.

-It was at this location that General Washington learned, on October 18, of British Major General John Burgoyne’s surrender to General Horatio Gates at Saratoga , New York the day before.
-Washington celebrated the news here.
+It was at this location that General Washington learned, on October 18, of British Major General John Burgoyne’s surrender to General Horatio Gates at Saratoga , New York Washington

 “We will have a first-person interpretation of the General, ongoing house tours—especially of the first floor [set up as when Washington was here], and re-enactors on-hand, portraying everyday camp life and 18th-century military maneuvers,” said Boice.